Design Breakdown of Jarret Yoshida’s Brooklyn Brownstone

 Lamp to the right: Vintage mid-century blown glass crystal lamp

-Art hangings: Rose Bowl Flea market and Clignancourt Market in Paris
+Art hangings: Rose Bowl Flea Market and Clignancourt Market in Paris

 Bedding: West Elm and Brooklinen